PDLT-University-of-York/test-split-site/docs/ultra/test.md

 !!!
 Warning

     Very specific settings are required for **formal exams** using Test.
 You **must** [contact us](mailto:vle-support@york.ac.uk) well in advance to set up these up correctly.
-This guide should not be considered sufficient guidance for this use case.
+The advice here should not be considered sufficient guidance for this use case.

 Open the full assessment settings by clicking the **cog icon** at the top of the **Assessment settings** panel next to test content.
 This panel also includes key quick-access settings.